 If your system is not heating, here are a few issues and their possible solutions:

 - If you have a gas system, your gas might be turned off.
-The recommended actions would be to check the gas valve at gas company meter, check the shutoff valve at furnace and check for other shutoff valves.
+The recommended actions would be to check the gas valve at the gas company meter, check the shutoff valve at the furnace, and check for other shutoff valves.
 Contact the gas company to have the gas valve turned on or call O’Brien.

 - Your system could be turned off or unplugged.
 In this situation, you should check both your thermostat as well as your heating system to make sure both are plugged in.

-- Your thermostat could be incorrectly set, or turned off.
-Check that your thermostat is set to heat and that it is reset to your preferred temperature.
+- Your thermostat may be on the wrong setting or may be turned off.
+Check that your thermostat is set to heat, and that it is set to your preferred temperature.

 - Your circuit breaker may have tripped.
 If this is the case, check your circuit breaker box, and reset the circuit breaker.

-If you have limited or no airflow there are a few different causes why this could be occurring.
+If you have limited or no airflow, there may be a few different causes for why this could be occurring.
 Here are a few of the reasons that you may have restricted airflow, and some recommended solutions:

-- Your filters could be dirty, in which case they need to be cleaned or replaced.
+- Your filters could be dirty, in which case you may need to clean or replace them.
 This is one of the most common causes of air restriction.
 This, as well as energy costs, is why it’s very important to change your filters regularly.
 If the problem persists then give O’Brien a call.

-- Your heating system might be frozen up due to a dirty coil.
-Our recommended action if this is occurring is to call O’Brien to come check the system.
+- Your heating system might have frozen up due to a dirty coil.
+Our recommended action in this case would be to call O’Brien to come check the system.
 In the meantime, you can shut the thermostat off for 1-3 hours to see if it will defrost.
 If it does defrost, you’ll still want a professional to come and evaluate it to prevent the issue from happening again in the future.